 How can I make an appointment with a psychiatric provider?

-If you have a psychiatric clinician at home and you are doing well on your current treatment, we recommend that you continue seeing that provider.
-If you need to transfer your care here because you need more frequent consultations, please arrange ongoing care with your current provider until you have a first appointment here.
+If you have a psychiatric provider at home and you are doing well on your current treatment, we recommend that you continue seeing that provider.
+If you need to transfer your care to CCPH because you need more frequent consultations, please arrange ongoing care with your current provider until you have a first appointment here.

 What can I expect at an initial consultation appointment?

-The first appointment with a psychiatric clinician lasts 45-60 minutes and focuses on understanding your vision of well-being, the concerns that are interfering with your well-being, the efforts you've made in overcoming those concerns, and your interest in pursuing additional resources, such as medication.
+The first appointment with a psychiatric provider lasts 45-60 minutes and focuses on understanding your vision of wellbeing, the concerns that are interfering with your wellbeing, the efforts you've made in overcoming those concerns, and your interest in pursuing additional resources, such as medication.
 The psychiatric clinician will ask questions about: